-Try our Cauliflower Tahini for our answer to your side dish dilemmas, caramelised-nutty cauliflower florets are tossed in aromatic za’atar spices then placed on a bed of lemony tahini dressing for an unforgettable dinner side that will outshine the main.
+Try our Cauliflower Tahini for our answer to your side dish dilemmas, caramelised-nutty cauliflower florets are tossed in aromatic za’atar spices and then placed on a bed of lemony tahini dressing for an unforgettable dinner side that will outshine the main.

 There is just something absolutely irresistible about roasting cauliflower it transforms it into a wonderfully caramelised, almost sweet nutty flavour.
 Perfect with the earthy spiciness in our za’atar blend and the tangy creaminess in our tahini lemon dressing.

 - Cauliflower - we have used a white cauliflower, but you can use any colour that takes your fancy, this recipe will also work well with romanesco cauliflower.

 - Za’atar Spices - for earthiness and flavour, you can also try using some fennel or cumin seeds instead.
 But, this salad works just as well without any spices at all if you are looking for something a bit simpler.

 - Lemon Tahini Dressing - I just love the tangy creaminess in this dressing but if you are unable to find it or just plain don’t like it then you can substitute the tahini with any nut butter that takes your fancy such as almond butter or cashew butter.
 I would also replace the pistachio garnish with roasted crushed almonds or roasted crushed almonds depending on which nut butter you are using.